OHI-Science/ohiprep_v2023/globalprep/np/v2021/readme.md

 * Seaweed sustainability data (np_seaweed_sust)

 ### Files:

+The first 3 files can be completed in any order.
+The last file needs to be done last.

-* np_ornamentals_prep.Rmd - script for preparing the ornamentals data, as well as the intermediate data used in the weighting prep.
+* STEP1a_np_ornamentals_prep.Rmd - script for preparing the ornamentals data, as well as the intermediate data used in the weighting prep.
 Files of importance that are created (and associated gapfilling datasets):
     * int/np_harvest_tonnes_usd.csv
     * output/np_ornamentals_harvest_tonnes_rel.csv
     * output/np_risk_ornamentals.csv
     * output/np_exposure_orenamentals.csv
-* np_seaweeds_prep.Rmd - script for preparing the seaweeds data.
+* STEP1b_np_seaweeds_prep.Rmd - script for preparing the seaweeds data.
 Files of importance that are created (and associated gapfilling datasets):
     * int/np_seaweeds_tonnes_weighting.csv
     * output/np_seaweed_harvest_tonnes.csv
     * output/np_seaweed_sust.csv
-* np_fishfeed_pred.Rmd - script for preparing the FOFM data.
+* STEP1c_np_fishfeed_pred.Rmd - script for preparing the FOFM data.
 Files of importance that are created (and associated gapfilling datasets):
     * int/mean_catch_FOFM.csv
     * output/np_fofm_scores.csv
-* np_weighting_prep - script for preparing weighting scheme for ohi global.
+* STEP2_np_weighting_prep - script for preparing weighting scheme for ohi global.
 Files of importance that are created (and associated gapfilling datasets):
     * output/np_product_weights.csv